sfernald/scallyword-cli/README.md

 that can be built from the letters of the six letter word.
 You have three guesses and the program reports which letters you get correct or incorrect with each guess to help with the next guess.

 Written in Go to learn the language.
 I originally wrote this in Nim and ported it over.
+It runs on the cli.
+No graphics.